JamieWilson0209/calcium-pipeline/README.md

 # Calcium Imaging Pipeline

-A neuron detection and trace extraction pipeline for calcium imaging data, designed for organoid preparations with irregular neuron morphology.
+A neuron detection and trace extraction pipeline for calcium imaging data, designed for organoid preparations using 1-photon confocal microscopy.
 Currently functional and under active development.

 ## Features